 The Supplier represents and warrants, during the Availability Term, that any Hardware and/or Software purchased for expansions, enhancements or replacements of the entire or a part of the System shall be fully compatible with the following, without any need for replacement or major corrections or upgrades of the Hardware or Software:

-30.6.1 Software licensed and previously licensed by the Customer under this Agreement and Purchase Order provided such Software shall not be older than [x] previous version (“N-* version”) of the latest available major Software Release made available to the market by the Supplier; and
+30.6.1 Software licensed and previously licensed by the Customer under this Agreement and Purchase Order provided such Software shall not be older than [0] previous version (“N-* version”) of the latest available major Software Release made available to the market by the Supplier; and

 30.6.2 Hardware purchased and previously purchased under this Agreement and Purchase Order provided always that the existing Software in the Hardware shall not be older than N-* version (“N-* Software”).
 However, if the Hardware that was previously purchased under this Agreement and Purchase Order is not able to be upgraded to run or host the N-* Software with full functionality, the Supplier agrees that they will, at its own cost, replace the Hardware to enable the Hardware to run or host the N-* Software.